ClojureBridgeLondon/community-docs/docs/curriculum/whats-in-a-name.md

 (def my-name "John Stevenson")
 </code></pre>

-> Any names you define here can be used with any other code further down the page
+> Once you define a name on a page, that name can be used with any other code on the same page

 ## Using names